-Hi friends, I’m back.
+Hi friends, I'm back with a tasty vegan date cake.
 Actually I came back from India in the last week of August itself, but did not feel like blogging all these days.
 The trip was mostly good except when my son fell very sick when swine flu was at peak there.
 Thankfully it was regular flu and he is fine now.
-I thought of meeting all the food bloggers in Chennai but couldn’t organize it with an hectic schedule.
+I thought of meeting all the food bloggers in Chennai but couldn't organize it with an hectic schedule.
 Hope to make it at least the next time.

 On a different note, ladies, do you think that your husband is not appreciative of your efforts you put in the home front?
 Doesn't he help you around the house?
 Then pack your bags immediately and fly to India (or anywhere) and stay there at least for a month and see (enjoy) the respect you get when you come back!
 Even the simplest thing you do will be noticed by your better half.
 I'm loving it!

 I didn't bake much in the past 2 weeks but for the vegan chocolate cake for my mother-in-law's birthday (she came with us) and Shilpa's eggless date cake.
 The date cake has been in my to-bake list for quite sometime now.
 Somehow I didn't get a chance to bake it until recently.
 We got a big pack of (Lion brand) seedless dates from India and I wanted to use it up.
 My son also has started going to school full time and I have to pack lunch for him.
 He usually eats some fruit or some healthy sweet after his lunch and dinner.
 So I decided to bake this cake.